 However, judges may limit noncustodial parents' harmful religious talk or activities with their children—such as when a father's repeated threats of damnation and demonization of his children's mother caused the kids to suffer severe anxiety and emotional distress.
 (Koch v.
 Koch, 207 So.3d 914 (Fla.
 Ct.
 App.
 2016).)

 These days, regardless of where children primarily live after divorce, most parents have joint legal custody (sometimes called shared parental responsibility or decision-making).
 Among other things, shared legal custody means the parents must make decisions together about their children's religious training and activities.
-Lawmakers, judges, and parents usually prefer this arrangement unless one parent isn't fit to make decisions in a child's best interests.
+Lawmakers, judges, and parents usually prefer this arrangement except when:

 That's one reason judges sometimes split up areas of decision-making responsibility between the parents.
-For instance, one parent might have the right to decide about the child's religious activities and training, while the other parent will have the final say about the child's medical care, education, and extracurricular activities.
+For instance, one parent might have the right to decide on the child's religious activities and training, while the other parent will have the final say about the child's medical care, education, and extracurricular activities.

 However, when parents disagree about certain religious practices—like rituals that involve shaving the head or circumcision—judges might be more likely to take the child's wishes into account.
 For instance, the Oregon Supreme Court found that if a 12-year-old boy objected to his father's plan to have him circumcised as part of his conversion to Judaism, that would justify considering the mother's request to change custody.
 (In re Marriage of Boldt, 176 P.3d 388 (Ore.
 Sup.
 Ct.
 2008).)